khudgins/documentation/console/network/load_balancers.rst

 Overview
 ~~~~~~~~

-enStratus supports a wide range of load balancers.
+Enstratius supports a wide range of load balancers.
 In the Amazon Cloud, Elastic Load
-Balancers are available for provisioning and use from within enStratus.
+Balancers are available for provisioning and use from within Enstratius.
 Server-based load
 balancers can be started for use or an existing server can be purposed as a load balancer
 via HA-Proxy or ajp (mod_jk).
 Finally, third party load balancing solutions are available
 in the form of the Zeus load balancer.